 For some, it can help to think of working for a larger purpose whether that is your family, your community or your company.
 It can be easy to feel like we’re in competition with others, but really we’re working to the benefit of others.
 Our ideas can help make a positive difference and our courage can be strengthened when the actions we take contribute to the overall well-being of others.

 Create presence by power posing

 Just as our vocal habits can influence how others see us, so, too, does our body language.
 And it can affect how we see ourselves.

 Even if you’re not feeling confident entering a situation – like a meeting or presentation – you can help boost your confidence through the superhero pose.
 Standing in the pose will change your physical posture, which can help change your mental and emotional state.

 Hands on your hips

-A ‘high power pose’ like the superhero pose can increase testosterone levels and decrease cortisol levels.
+A 'high-power pose' like the superhero pose can increase testosterone levels and decrease cortisol levels.
 When individuals have low cortisol levels they are better able to handle stressful situations.
-Spending just two minutes in a high power pose can make a significant difference.
+Spending just 2 minutes in a high power pose can make a significant difference.

 Learning to take risks is hard, but with practice and time we really can live the life we dreamed of.